open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

 ##### Figure 23.
-A typical proposeAssistant event
+A typical publishManfests event

-The _proposeAssistant_ event is sent when one agent would like to recommend one or more agents (or itself) for a certain task.
-This will usually be in response to a _findAssistant_ event but can also be used to make a delegation suggestion in response to an _utterance_.
+The _publishManfests_ event is sent when one agent would like to recommend one or more agents (or itself) for a certain task.
+This will usually be in response to a _getManifests_ event but can also be used to make a delegation suggestion in response to an _utterance_.

-Once an agent receives a _findAssistant_ event it can do a combination of the following:
+Once an agent receives a _getManifests_ event it can do a combination of the following:

 - Recommend one or more agents (including itself) to service this request.
 - Recommend one or more agents to help find who can service this request.

-In order to support this the _proposeAssistant_ event has two mandatory parameters:
+In order to support this the _publishManfests_ event has two mandatory parameters:

 - _servicingManifests_ - A list of agents that can service this request.
 - _discoveryManifests_ - A list of agents that can recommend other agents to service this request.

 It is the responsibility of the receiver of this event to choose one (or none) of the proposed agents and to issue an _invite_ to that agent.
-This will typically be accompanied by the same _dialog_event_ parameter value that was used in the _findAssistant_ event.
+This will typically be accompanied by the same _dialog_event_ parameter value that was used in the _getManifests_ event.

-If an agent receives any other event that it does not feel capable of servicing, it can also return a _proposeAssistant_ event.
+If an agent receives any other event that it does not feel capable of servicing, it can also return a _publishManfests_ event.

 The optional _to_ can be used to indicate a specific agent to which the proposal is addressed.
 Otherwise any recipient should consider the proposal addressed to themselves.

-There is no requirement for a _speakerUri_ on a _proposeAssistant_ event.
+There is no requirement for a _speakerUri_ on a _publishManfests_ event.
 If one is provided then it is good practice for the receiving agent to pass this speakerUri along in any subsequent _invite_ event to this agent.

 Each list item in the recommendation should be in the manifest format as specified in [4].
 In addition to the keys specified in that document, the manifest object can contain one additional optional key that is not present in the manifest specification:
   - _score_ - A recommendation score is a number between 0.0 and 1.0 with arbitrary precision.

 Any assistant that is returned in the _servicingManifests_ can be considered suitable to be sent an _invite_ to join the conversation and service the request.
 If there are no recommendations to be made then an empty array should be returned in _servicingManifests_.
 An agent can also recommend itself.
-This means that the _findAssistant_ event can also be used to check if a servicing agent is willing and able to service an enquiry prior to inviting it to do so.
+This means that the _getManifests_ event can also be used to check if a servicing agent is willing and able to service an enquiry prior to inviting it to do so.

-Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be re-se the _findAssistant_ event with the same accompanying context.
+Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be re-se the _getManifests_ event with the same accompanying context.
 This allows an agent to recommend that the client uses another discovery agent to find a solution.
 The _discoveryManifests_ parameter is mandatory and should contain an empty array if no discovery agents are to be recommended.
 An agent should not recommend itself in the _discoveryManifests_.
 This could lead to infinite regress.

 Note that there is no requirement in the OVON framework for an assistant to be exclusively either a discovery agent or a servicing agent.
 They can be both and the requesting assistant should be prepared to support both use case 1 or 2 - i.e. prepared for an agent to recommend itself for a task or recommend another agent for a task.
 There is also nothing to stop an agent recommending servicing agents and discovery agents in its response.